 Nancy Hellman Bechtle

-Nancy Hellman Bechtle, Chair of the Presidio Trust Board, serves on the Board of Directors for the Charles Schwab Corporation and is the Chairman of the Board for the Sugar Bowl Corporation.
+Nancy Hellman Bechtle, serves on the Board of Directors for the Charles Schwab Corporation and is the Chairman of the Board for the Sugar Bowl Corporation.
 Previously, Nancy was Chief Financial Officer and Director for J.R.
 Bechtle & Company from 1979 to 1998.
 From 1987 to 2001, Nancy was President and Chief Executive Officer of the San Francisco Symphony and she has served as a member of its Board of Governors since 1984.
 Nancy served on the board of the National Park Foundation from 2001 to 2007 and held the board’s Citizen Chair from 2005 to 2007.
+She was appointed a director of the Presidio Trust in 2008 and served as its Chairman through 2015.
 Nancy has received several honors, including the Lifetime Achievement in the Arts from the California Arts Council and the Coro Foundation’s Investment in Leadership Award.
 Nancy holds a bachelor of arts from Stanford University.
-Nancy was appointed to the Presidio Trust board of directors by President George W. Bush in 2008 and reappointed by President Barack Obama in 2012.

 Don Hahn is producer of the worldwide phenomenon The Lion King and the classic Beauty and the Beast, the first animated film nominated for a Best Picture Oscar®.
 Don is Executive Producer of the acclaimed Disneynature films Earth, Oceans, African Cats and Chimpanzee and Disney’s Maleficent starring Angelina Jolie.
 Don’s other credits include The Hunchback of Notre Dame, Atlantis, Fantasia 2000, and The Emperor’s New Groove.
 Don’s books on animation, art, and creativity include the bestseller Brain Storm, the acclaimed educational series Drawn To Life: The Complete Works of Walt Stanchfield, and the much anticipated Before Ever After: The Lost Lectures of Disney’s Animation Studio.
-Don also serves on the Board of Directors of PBS SoCal.
+Don also serves on the Board of Directors of PBS SoCal and produced The Walt Disney Family Museum’s first fundraising gala in 2015.

 Chris Kelly is a Silicon Valley attorney who represents innovative companies on privacy, security, safety, and regulatory affairs.
 As the first Chief Privacy Officer, General Counsel, and Head of Global Public Policy for Facebook, Chris helped the company grow from its college roots to the ubiquitous communications medium that it is today.
 Chris left Facebook in 2009 to seek the Democratic nomination for Attorney General of California, garnering 16 percent of the vote in a seven-way race, his first run for statewide office.
 Since the June 2010 primary, Chris has become an active angel investor in companies seeking transformational improvements in technology, media, and finance.